PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

    The job was fetched by a pilot running on the computing resource.

 starting
-   The job is working for the last-mile input data motion, such as data stage-in from the "local" storage to the scratch disk attached to the computing resource.
+   The job has been retrieved from PanDA server, but has not started running yet.
+Jobs in this status could be working for the last-mile input data motion, such as data stage-in from the "local" storage to the scratch disk attached to the worker node.
+Alternatively, for `push` queues, jobs in `starting` status could have been retrieved by the pilot submitter (Harvester, ARC Control Tower,...), but is still queued in the batch system.

 running
    The job is processing input data.